The expected value of sample information calculations for external validation of risk prediction models: Methods

-Details of the reasoning and algorithms behind calculating EVPI is presented previously\textsuperscript{11}.
-In brief, if we could know the true values of \(\theta\), we would have picked the strategy with the highest true NB.
+Details of the reasoning and algorithms behind calculating EVPI are presented previously\textsuperscript{15}.
+In brief, if we could know the true values of \(\theta\), we would pick the strategy with the highest true NB.
 We indeed do not have access to the ground truth, but have partial information in terms of \(P(\theta | \mathbf{d})\).
-As such, we can model the consequence of knowing the truth and take its expectation with respect to this distribution:
+As such, we can model the consequence of knowing the truth (having perfect information) and take its expectation with respect to this distribution:

 The EVPI is then the difference in expected NB of having perfect information versus current information: